CHOUME-701/removable-sets-check/readme.txt

 ---

-# Random DAG Generation and Conditional Removability Check
+# Inducing Paths and  Removability Check in DAGs

 ## Overview